About me

 Chabauty–Kim method, section conjecture, arithmetic fundamental group, rational points

-• With D. Corwin and I. Dan-Cohen, we are developing and applying the mixed Tate motivic Chabauty–Kim method for the thrice-punctured line beyond the polylogarithmic quotient of the fundamental group.
+With D. Corwin and I. Dan-Cohen, we are developing and applying the mixed Tate motivic Chabauty–Kim method for the thrice-punctured line beyond the polylogarithmic quotient of the fundamental group.
 We obtain new constraints on Chabauty–Kim loci by using functions involving p-adic multiple polylogarithms (rather than just single polylogarithms).
-The preprint will be available soon.

-I am organising the algebra seminar at the University of Groningen.
-E-mail me if you are interested in giving a talk.
+I was the organiser of the algebra seminar at the University of Groningen until January 2025.
+Please e-mail Oliver Lorscheid if you are interested in giving a talk.